 Starring: Kerri Russell, Freddie Highmore, Jonathan Rhys Meyers

 “August Rush” is a fun, fairytale-like genius movie that takes the audience on a journey with the young genius protagonist.
-Contrary to the other genius movies preceding this movie, “August Rush” shows the positive outcomes that can come of having a gift, especially a musical one.
+Contrary to the other movies preceding this movie, “August Rush” shows the positive outcomes that can come of having a gift, especially a musical one.
 If you watch this movie, which I highly suggest that you do, make sure that you have a box of tissues handy.

 A Beautiful Mind (2001)